 1. Determine the Product’s Current Gross Profit

 The gross profit calculation is simple.
 It’s the sale of the product minus the direct costs to make the sale, or COGS = Cost of Goods Sold.
-The “COGS” on a product would be the costs to buy the product, the freight to get that product into the warehouse (freight costs) and any additional surcharges relating to handling fees on freight.
+The “COGS” on a product would be the costs to buy (or make) the product, the freight to get that product into the warehouse (freight costs) and any additional surcharges relating to handling fees on freight.
 What’s not included in the Gross Profit calculation is the company’s salaries, taxes, and indirect costs of the business (electricity, rent, cost of office furniture).
 When thinking of gross profit, see it as what the company could make if it didn’t have to pay salaries, and other expenses.
 Net Profit is Gross Profit minus all those aforementioned salaries, taxes etc. So, keep it simple to the product’s current gross profit value.
 Here’s an example.

 Cost of Goods Sold = $80.00

-(Cost to purchase product: $55.00, Cost of freight into warehouse: $15.00, Surcharge on freight: $10)
+(Cost to purchase or manufacture the product: $55.00, Cost of freight into warehouse: $15.00, Surcharge on freight: $10)

 Gross Profit = $50.00